-Jagannath Temple is a prime city attraction dedicated to Lord Jagannath, the incarnation of the Hindu god (Vishnu), and his sister Subhadra and brother Balabhadra.
+The Jagannath Temple stands as a prominent city attraction, devoted to the worship of Lord Jagannath, an incarnation of the Hindu god Vishnu, as well as his sister Subhadra and brother Balabhadra.
 Jagannath temple is one of the most famous temples in Jharkhand.

 - Location:- It lies in Ranchi, the state’s capital.

 - Architecture:- They built the Temple in the 17th century, following the Jagannath Temple in Puri, Odisha.
 The Temple has gorgeous architecture, detailed carvings, and vivid colors and lies on a hill.